Use Your Battery Storage Device to Make the Grid More Sustainable

 - A maximum of 3 hours per event

 Take the first step!
-Contact a battery implementer (below) or your solar installer today.
+Contact an inverter manufacturer (below) or your installer today.

-Customers will receive an incentive every summer and winter based on the performance of their battery system.
+Customers will receive an incentive every summer based on the performance of their battery system.

-- Summer incentive rate: $225 per kW performed per summer
+- Incentive rate: $275 per kW performed per summer

 Incentives are performance-based.
 Your battery system performance will vary based on size, configuration, internet connectivity, and other factors.

-Some battery implementers may offer other discounts, such as a reduced upfront cost in return for paying the ConnectedSolutions seasonal incentives to the battery implementer.
+Some installers may offer other discounts, such as a reduced upfront cost in return for paying the ConnectedSolutions seasonal incentives to the battery installer.
+Please see these options on the application.

 A home battery storage system operates like a rechargeable AA or AAA battery, but at a much larger scale.
 Home battery systems can be discharged when needed, e.g. when the power goes out (if the system configuration supports this) or when there is a ConnectedSolutions event.

-To participate in the program, customers must work with one of the approved battery implementors listed above.
+To participate, customers must work with one of the approved inverter manufacturers listed above.
+Please follow the links above to find the right solution for your situation.

 Many customers install energy storage systems in preparation for power outages.
 We want to ensure that customers with solar batteries remain prepared if the lights go out.

-In New England, most power outages occur during the winter, whereas most events in the ConnectedSolutions program will be in the summer.
+In New England, most power outages occur during the winter, whereas most ConnectedSolutions events will be in the summer.
 Additionally, if the forecast calls for extreme weather, we will not call a winter event, allowing ConnectedSolutions participants to keep fully-charged batteries in preparation for a possible outage event.
 Customers may also choose to participate in the summer season and forgo the winter incentive.

 Yes.
-If we cannot communicate with your energy storage system, or if your energy storage system cannot discharge when needed (due to a maintenance issue), the incentive paid to either the system owner or their battery implementer will be affected.
+If we cannot communicate with your energy storage system, or if your energy storage system cannot discharge when needed (due to a maintenance issue), the incentive paid will be affected.

 The SMART incentive program and the Federal Investment Tax credit also have restrictions on charging from the grid.

 Yes.
 Customers with existing solar PV systems can add an energy storage system to their home to participate.
 However, storage cannot be easily added to every solar PV installation.
-Please ask your solar installer or battery implementer for more details.
+Please ask your solar installer or inverter manufacturer for more details.

 When you add a battery system to your existing solar PV system, your solar interconnection agreement will need to be updated.
-Please work with your solar PV or battery implementer to complete this update.
+Please work with your solar installer or inverter manufacturer to complete this update.